-RT-273, Single Engine Airtanker Manager Workshop
+RT-273, Single Engine Airtanker Manager Workshop, N/A

 The Single Engine Airtanker Manager (SEMG) workshop is designed to provide the attendee with current policy revisions, technical updates, changes in reference materials and operational procedures, and an overall review of safety and security issues associated with the single engine airtanker program.

 - Review the duties and responsibilities of the SEMG.